ubsuny/MC-CP2P2024/physics_documentation.md

 MCSolve utilizes wavefunction simulations from Monte Carlo to solve quantum systems, enabling the study of stochastic processes and quantum jumps in open quantum systems with non-deterministic evolution.
 The quantum jump technique is a variation on the master-equation treatment that focuses on evolving the system's wave function rather than employing density matrix formalism.
 In this method, the system's wave function is evolved in time using a pseudo-Hamiltonian, with each time step potentially involving a quantum leap, which represents a discontinuous change.
 This generates quantum trajectories, which represent the system's state as a function of time.
 By averaging many simulated trajectories, the appropriate density matrix as a function of time can be calculated.
 In systems with a Hilbert space of size N, the number of wave function components equals N, and the number of density matrix components equals $N^2$[^9].

 ### Random Numbers Usage
-`Random Numbers` are very crucial parts of this project, but instead of mannual generation, they are being internally developed by `mcsolve`.
+`Random Numbers` are very crucial parts of this project, but instead of manual generation, they are being internally developed by `mcsolve`.
 By selecting stochastic trajectories in accordance with the underlying quantum processes, `mcsolve` offers an approximate solution to the dynamics of the quantum system.

 - Utilized to introduce probabilistic behavior into the simulation
 - Represent quantum jumps, spontaneous emission